-- For brokers NOT designated as broker-in-charge or broker-in-charge eligible, four (4) of the required CE credit hours must be obtained by completing the General Update course prescribed by the Commission.
-The subject matter of this course will be changed by the Commission from year to year.
+For brokers who DO NOT HAVE BIC Eligible Status, four (4) of the required CE credit hours must be obtained by completing the General Update course prescribed by the Commission.
+The subject matter of this course will be changed by the Commission each license year.

-- For brokers WHO ARE designated as broker-in-charge or broker-in-charge eligible, four (4) of the required CE credit hours must be obtained by completing the Broker-in-Charge Update (BICUP) course each full license period after being designated a broker-in-charge.
+- For brokers who HAVE BIC Eligible Status, four (4) of the required CE credit hours must be obtained by completing the Broker-in-Charge Update (BICUP) course each license period.

 by taking a Commission approved elective course.